jaschahuisman/sd-api/README.md

 const result = await api.txt2img({
   prompt:
-    "Young lad laughing at all artists putting hard work and effort into their work.",
+    'Young lad laughing at all artists putting hard work and effort into their work.',
   controlnet_units: [controlNetUnit],
 });

-result.image.toFile("result.png");
+result.image.toFile('result.png');

 // To access the preprocessing result, you can use the following:

 const depth = result.images[1];
-depth.toFile("depth.png");
+depth.toFile('depth.png');
 ```

 |                Input                 |                 Result                 |                   Depth                   |